rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 This Jacobian is then used to find a second-order approximation of the matrix exponential, `A_d_`.
 `A_d_` is then used to propagate the actual covariance of the estimate.

-The process noise due to model uncertainty is defined in the matrix `Q_a_`, but the process uncertainty due to the use of the rate gyro measures has not been adjusted for yet.
+The process noise due to model uncertainty is defined in the matrix `Q_a_`, but the process uncertainty due to the use of the rate gyro measurements has not been adjusted for yet.
-This is done with the use of the matrix `G` which takes into account the Coriolis effects of the measures.
+This is done with the use of the matrix `G` which takes into account the Coriolis effects of the measurements.
-The measurement variance is transformed into process noise due to gyro measures.
+The measurement variance is transformed into process noise due to gyro measurements.
 All of these contribute into finding the current covariance of our estimate, `P_a_`.
 This is done by the following equation: